+Summary Comments

-Summary of Comments: IIPA highlights directly below several areas where the draft would result in weakening of protection (e.g., with respect to phonograms), or in violations of Israel's international and/or bilateral commitments, and other areas which should be but are not covered in this draft (e.g., protection of "technological protection measures" used by creators to protect their creations).
+The Copyright Bill, 2005 (hereinafter Draft), if passed without change, 11 would result in weakened protection (e.g., with respect to phonograms), or in violations of Israel's international and/or bilateral commitments, and would result in other areas not being covered (e.g., protection against circumvention of "technological protection measures" used by creators to protect their creations).12

 - By proposing Section 10 on "mutuality" (material reciprocity), the Draft could, if passed without change and if implemented through an Order, result in an abrogation of Israel's TRIPS obligations to provide national treatment for works.
-We assume that this is not the intent of retaining this provision (from the old U.K. statute), but TRIPS-compatible national treatment for works should be confirmed. - The application of "material reciprocity" would mean that foreign sound recordings would lose important rights provided under the current law, and would violate Israel's bilateral commitments to protect U.S. sound recordings on the basis of national treatment. - Draft Section 45 fails to provide Berne- or TRIPS-compatible retroactive protection for works and phonograms. - The legal protection of phonogram producers is seriously weakened under this draft, which is an unwarranted discrimination with respect to other right holders. - End-user piracy appears not to be considered a crime in the Draft.
+We assume that this is not the intent of retaining this provision (from the old U.K. statute), but TRIPS-compatible national treatment for works should be confirmed. - The application of "material reciprocity" would mean that foreign sound recordings would lose important rights provided under the current law, and would violate Israel's bilateral commitments to protect U.S. sound recordings on the basis of national treatment. - Draft Section 45 fails to provide Berne- or TRIPS-compatible retroactive protection for works and phonograms. - The legal protection of foreign phonogram producers is seriously weakened under this draft, which is an unwarranted discrimination with respect to other right holders. - End-user piracy appears not to be considered a crime in the Draft. - The Draft appeared to require proof of "trading purpose" or an actual sale for all criminal violations, which would not satisfy Israel's TRIPS obligation to criminalize piracy on a commercial scale (but we believe this may be the subject of positive revisions in Committee). - There are no provisions to protect against circumvention of technological protection measures (TPMs) used by creators to protect their works from unauthorized copying/use of exclusive rights or from unauthorized access, or against trafficking in circumvention devices/providing circumvention services.
+Israel should implement this key WIPO Treaties requirement (as nearly 90 countries have now done) and join the WIPO Treaties.